 The Armmite F4 support connection of a GPS to any of the 4 serial interfaces.
 The command OPEN "COMn:baudrate" as GPS is used to enable reception of NMEA GPS messages.
-THE GPS() function can then be used to interrogate the GPS data which is automatically parsed in the Armmite firmware.
-In addition PRINT #GPS,string\$ can be used to automatically append a correct checksum to a GPS message.
+The GPS() functions can then be used to interrogate the GPS data which is automatically parsed in the Armmite firmware.
+In addition, the PRINT #GPS,string\$ command allows sending a formatted frame to the GPS in an NMEA message format, it is used to configure the GPS.
+For example: you can change the speed of the serial port, or select certain frames, etc. The frame sent by user, must not end with the CRC (checksum) because MMBasic automatically adds this CRC at the end of message.